Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: SAFEOPT-MC (Multiple Constraints)

-The theoretical guarantees of the algorithm rely on the Lipschitz continuity of the underlying function.
-Many commonly used kernels, such as the squared exponential (Gaussian) kernel, satisfy this condition with high probability~\cite{Ghosal2006Posterior}.
-In the following, we assume that~$f(\mb{a})$ and~$g_i(\mb{a})$ are Lipschitz continuous with respect to some norm, with Lipschitz constant~$L$.
+The theoretical guarantees of the algorithm rely on the continuity of the underlying function.
+Many commonly used kernels, such as the squared exponential (Gaussian) kernel, encode Lipschitz-continuous functions with high probability~\citep{Ghosal2006Posterior}.
+We make more specific assumptions that ensure deterministic Lipschitz constants in~\cref{sec:theoretical_results}.
+For now, we assume that~$f(\mb{a})$ and~$g_i(\mb{a})$ are Lipschitz continuous with Lipschitz constant~$L$ with respect to some norm \footnote{The functions~$f$ and~$g_i$ can have different Lipschitz constants~$L_i$, but we assume a global Lipschitz constant for ease of notation.
+Additionally, the theoretical results transfer equivalently to the case of Lipschitz-continuity with respect to some metric.}.

 Since we only observe noisy estimates of both the performance function and the constraints, we cannot expect to find the entire safe region encoded by the constraints within a finite number of evaluations.
-Instead, we follow~\cite{Sui2015Safe} and consider learning the safety constraint to some accuracy,~$\epsilon$.
-This assumption is equivalent to allowing a minimum slack of~$\epsilon$ on the constraints in~\cref{math:global_optimization_problem}.
+Instead, we follow~\cite{Sui2015Safe} and consider learning the safety constraint up to some accuracy~$\epsilon$.
+This assumption is equivalent to a minimum slack of~$\epsilon$ on the constraints in~\cref{math:global_optimization_problem}.

-As mentioned in~\cref{sec:problem_statement}, we assume that we have access to initial, safe parameters~${S_0 \subseteq \mathcal{A}}$, for which the constraints are known to be satisfied.
-Starting from some initial safe set~$S$, if we knew the function up to~$\epsilon$ everywhere, we could expand the safe set to
+As mentioned in~\cref{sec:problem_statement}, we assume that we have access to initial, safe parameters~${S_0 \subseteq \mathcal{A}}$, for which we know that the safety constraints are satisfied~\textit{a priori}.
+Starting from these initial parameters, we ask what the best that any safe optimization algorithm could hope to achieve is.
+In particular, if we knew the safety constraint functions~$g_i(\cdot)$ up to~$\epsilon$ accuracy within some safe set of parameters~$S$, we could exploit the continuity properties to expand the safe set to